OK, we’re not going to deny it, dog wrinkles are super cute, after all, some of the cutest dog breeds out there have them! Dog breeds such as the:

 Diagnosis of Fold Dermatitis in dogs.

-A veterinarian can normally identify pyoderma without doing any major tests.
-He/she will probably start your pup on antibiotic therapy and wait to see the results.
-This could be a topical antibiotic cream which will probably also provide some immediate relief on the pyoderma hot spots.
+A veterinarian can typically identify pyoderma without doing any significant tests.
+They will probably start your pup on antibiotic therapy and wait for the results.
+This could be a topical antibiotic cream that will likely provide immediate relief on the pyoderma hot spots.

-This doesn’t clear up the problem, the vet will likely do blood tests to check for an underlying cause.
-Anything that messes with the chemicals in your dog’s body could result in a change in natural bacteria, thus causing pyoderma.
+If this doesn’t clear up the problem, the vet will likely do blood tests to check for an underlying cause.
+Anything that messes with the chemicals in your dog’s body could change natural bacteria, thus causing pyoderma.

 Underlying causes include: